wangyinz/benchmark-vpic/README.md

 The `input_files` directory contains the standard test problems from the SPP benchmark.
 The number in the filename indicats how many tasks should be requested for the test.
 They are from multiplying topology_x, topology_y and topology_z.
 Note that all the topology should be evenly devided by their corresponding nx, ny, nz.

 nx,ny,nz and Lz,Ly,Lz determine the size (complexity) of the problem.
 Changing topology to fit the same problem into different number of nodes.

-There are only two problems (small test and large test) included here:
+There are two problems (small test and large test) from the original SPP benchmarks included here:

 ```
   double Lx            = 300*di;